Tell It Like It Is (George Benson album)

 Tell It Like It Is is the seventh album by American guitarist George Benson featuring performances recorded in 1969 and released on the A&M label.

+Chart performance

+The album peaked at No. 145 on the Billboard Top LPs chart.

 Reception

 The Allmusic review states "Benson manages to transcend the blasting Latin-percussion-spiced production, the tight time limits, and all with often brilliantly tasty guitar fills and brief solos in many styles and three reverb-heavy vocals".